 Seeds have some basic parts in common.
 Every seed has a protective coat, some stored food, and an embryo that is the beginning of a new plant.
-Most seed embryos have a tiny root (radicle), a stem (plumule), and one or more leaf like parts called cotyledons.
+Most seed embryos have a tiny root (radicle), a stem (plumule), and one or more leaf-like parts called cotyledons.

-Most seed-making plants pack energy into seeds in the form of starch, sugar, and fat.
+Most seed-making plants pack energy into seeds from starch, sugar, and fat.
 When you eat bread (made with flour ground from seeds of grains such as wheat and rye), oatmeal (made from processed oat seeds), or nuts, you are using energy stored inside seeds.
 Many animals eat seeds and the structures such as berries that surround them.
 Bears, squirrels, deer, grouse, insects, and other forest animals eat nuts and berries.
 Ducks and geese eat seeds from aquatic (water) plants such as wild rice and water-lilies.